spiral/docs/application/services.md

 }
 ```

-The only thing you have to remember is that using short bingings inside your model are only reliable when local instance of `ContainerInterface` is set.

 > In a previous example we can simply drop `extends Service` as no shared bindings functionality were used.

 Let's try to create more complex model: